-Although there are myriad benefits of virtual working, leading geographically dispersed teams can share drawbacks for managers as they learn to adapt from managing their teams from physical offices to virtual ones.
+Although there are myriad benefits of virtual working, leading geographically dispersed teams can have its share drawbacks for managers as they learn to adapt from managing their teams from physical offices to virtual ones.

 Let’s look at the 10 common mistakes which can break virtual teams.

 1. Not taking into account cultural differences